AbyssalSoda/Obsidian-Canvas-Thumbnails/README.md

 **Current Method:**
 - Install it using [BRAT](https://github.com/TfTHacker/obsidian42-brat)
-  > Go to the Community Plugins tab in the settings and search for "BRAT" - install the plugin, then copy-paste the repository link for Canvas Thumbnails.
+  > Go to the Community Plugins tab in Obsidian settings and search for "BRAT" - install the plugin, then copy-paste the repository link for Canvas Thumbnails.

 **Pending Approval:**
 - Community Plugins tab in the settings and search for "Canvas Thumbnails" (Currently unavailable)